Sit-Ins Background & Context

 On February 10, sit-ins spread to Hampton VA, on February 12 to Rock Hill SC, and on February 13, Black students in Nashville TN began a desegregation campaign that lasts for years.
 On February 20, Charles Sherrod and Frank Pinkston lead 200 Virginia Union University students and faculty on a march into the heart of Richmond's business district to launch a wave of sit-ins that continue until victory a year later.

 By the end of February there have been sit-ins in more than thirty communities in seven states.
-By the end of April, sit-ins have reached every southern state.
+By June, sit-ins have spread across the South as far as Kansas City, Missouri, where 35 students led by Gloria Newton demand service at four lunch counters and two movie theaters.
 By year's end, more than 70,000 men and women mostly Black, a few white have participated in sit-ins and picket lines.
 More than 3,000 have been arrested.

 Most of the sit-ins are preceded by careful planning and training in the tactics of Nonviolent Resistance, and are characterized by strict discipline on the part of the protesters that reduces the effects of physical assaults and provides a clear, powerful message.
 Some sit-ins, however, are spontaneous and lack of training in nonviolent tactics sometimes results in demonstrators retaliating when attacked by racists.
 That gives the cops an opportunity to arrest the sit-ins (not the racist attackers) on violence-related charges (with higher bail and stiffer sentences), and for a hostile local media to discredit the protests.